iLCSoft/ILDConfig/StandardConfig/production/README.md

 - *bbudsc_3evt_DST.slcio* : Output file file containing the collections suited for physics analysis (PFO, cluster, rec hits, etc ...)
 - *bbudsc_3evt_PfoAnalysis.root* : A root file with a simple analysis of produced PFO.
 It is mainly used to study single particle performance and calibration or JER performances

-For single particles reconstruction you may also want to switch of the BeamCal reconstruction (time consuming) if you don't shoot in this region and/or if you have time processing constraints.
+For single particles reconstruction you may also want to switch off the BeamCal reconstruction (time consuming) if you don't shoot in this region and/or if you have time processing constraints.
 To do this you can add the argument `--constant.RunBeamCalReco=false`.
 Example:

 ```shell
 Marlin MarlinStdReco.xml \